ZaneBosa/ZaneBosa/README.md

 ![Untitled design](https://user-images.githubusercontent.com/98663078/182148847-df5f22d1-a06a-427e-a311-5ee1a1adcd99.gif)

-I find some similarities in my passion for coding with my hobby.
-Sailing isn't about luxury yachts, millionaires, and lots of glamour <-- destroying some stereotypes over here
+I see similarities between my passion for coding and my hobby.
+Sailing isn't about luxury yachts, millionaires, and glamour—I'm breaking stereotypes here.
+Instead:

-- it takes a desire to try, learn and train
+It takes a desire to try, learn, and train.
-- adapt to different and tough conditions
+Adaptation to different and tough conditions is essential.
-- improve self-discipline for higher accuracy in team performance
+Self-discipline is crucial for achieving higher accuracy in team performance.
-- knowledge transfer
+Knowledge transfer is integral.
-- set new goals and go for them, meanwhile enjoying the process
+Setting new goals and pursuing them while enjoying the process.